beacon-House/counselling-portal/docs/db-schema.md

     target_year INT NOT NULL, -- Target year of college entry (e.g., 2027)
     grade TEXT NOT NULL,      -- Current grade (e.g., 11 or 12)
     curriculum TEXT NOT NULL, -- IB / IGCSE / CBSE / ICSE / Other
-    student_context TEXT,     -- AI-generated summary of student profile/progress
-    created_at TIMESTAMP WITH TIME ZONE DEFAULT now(), counsellor_id UUID REFERENCES counsellors(id) ON DELETE SET NULL
+    other_curriculum TEXT,    -- For storing custom curriculum when "Others" is selected student_context TEXT,     -- AI-generated summary of student profile/progress created_at TIMESTAMP WITH TIME ZONE DEFAULT now(), counsellor_id UUID REFERENCES counsellors(id) ON DELETE SET NULL